Profile information Member settings

 What is a service level agreement (SLA)?

 An SLA generally supplements a Services agreement.
-It’s an agreement that states the services to be provided and defines the level at which they should be provided.
+It’s an agreement that states services to be provided and defines the level at which they should be provided.

-There are three types of SLAs:
+There are 3 types of SLAs:

 1. customer-based SLAs - between a service provider and its customers